 Here’s the key information on getting to Turkey.

 |Flights with TUI||Check in for your flight on the TUI or First Choice App or online.
 Check-in opens 24 hours before your flight, and closes three hours before departure.
 You’ll be asked to certify that you’re fit to travel.|

 Here are your options for travelling within Turkey.

 |Car rental||Not yet known – we’re working on it.|

 |Public transport||Face masks must be worn on buses and in taxis.
 Only three passengers can ride in a taxi at a time.
 However, this does not apply to people from the same household.|

 |Hiking||Not yet known – we’re working on it.|

 |Biking||Not yet known – we’re working on it.|

-For more information, take a look at the Foreign and Commonwealth Office (FCO) advice on travelling to Turkey.
+For more information, take a look at the Foreign, Commonwealth & Development Office (FCDO) advice on travelling to Turkey.